A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Additional Figures and Tables

-\textbf{Jordà (2005) Local Projections (LP)} framework avoids artificially inflating the degrees of freedom and explicitly corrects for serial correlation using \textbf{Newey-West HAC} standard errors.Instead of estimating a stacked panel, we estimate the impulse response functions (IRFs) directly on the single daily time series of the Commercial Paper market ($N=T$).
+\textbf{Local Projections (LP)} \citep{jorda2005estimation} avoid artificially inflating the degrees of freedom and explicitly correct for serial correlation using \textbf{Newey-West HAC} standard errors.
+Instead of estimating a stacked panel, we estimate the impulse response functions (IRFs) directly on the single daily time series of the Commercial Paper market ($N=T$).
 For each forecast horizon $h = 0, 1, \dots, 6$, we estimate the following local projection specification:

 Where: \begin{itemize} \item $\text{Spread}_{t+h} - \text{Spread}_{t-1}$ denotes the cumulative change in the 3-Month AA Commercial Paper spread from the day prior to the shock ($t-1$) to horizon $h$. \item $\text{Shock}_t$ represents the DeFi exploit impulse.
 We test two specifications: (1) a \textbf{Binary Shock} indicator equal to 1 on event days, and (2) an \textbf{Intensity Shock} defined as $\ln(\text{Loss Amount}_t)$ to capture the heterogeneity in shock severity. \item $\mathbf{X}_{t-j}$ is a vector of lagged control variables, including the VIX index, the US Dollar Index (DXY), and other macro controls, to control for pre-existing market trends. \item We employ \textbf{Newey-West HAC} (Heteroskedasticity and Autocorrelation Consistent) standard errors with a bandwidth of $h+1$ to account for the serial correlation inherent in overlapping forecast horizons. \end{itemize} The results, reported in Table \ref{tab:jorda_lp_results}, confirm that our baseline findings are robust to this rigorous time-series inference.